elastic/apm-nodejs-http-client/README.md

   Elasticsearch keywords.
 Strings larger than this will be trucated (default: `1024` bytes)

+Debug options:

+- `payloadLogFile` - Specify a file path to which a copy of all data sent to the APM Server should be written.
+The data will be in ndjson format and will be uncompressed

 ### Event: `close`

 The `close` event is emitted when the client and any of its underlying